-Monique Burke, Founder and CEO, is a rape survivor.
+Monique Cunningham, Founder, is a rape survivor.
 From her own experience, she knows that survivors of sexual assault have the power to heal themselves and the ability to support and empower other women on their journey.
 She is passionate about helping women survivors find their inner power to live enriched and thriving lives!

-To learn more about WOW Toronto and membership, please contact us.
+To learn more about WOW Toronto and how we can help you, or to collaborate with us, please get in touch with us.

 We envision a world where every woman who has survived rape or sexual assault will be respected, valued, and empowered to thrive and be whole as they live their best life.

-Our mission is to create a sanctuary for women who have survived sexual assault or rape by providing holistic programs and resources, in collaboration or by connecting with other services or agencies, to support them as they overcome their experiences, rediscover themselves and find courage, resilience, and acceptance.
+Our mission is to create a safe space for women who have survived sexual assault or rape by providing holistic programs and resources, in collaboration or by connecting with other services or agencies, to support them as they overcome their experiences, rediscover themselves and find courage, resilience, and acceptance.

 Monique brings forth a wealth of knowledge through personal experience as well as she graduated from Sheridan College in the Community Outreach and Development program in 2014 where she gained insight into some of the challenge’s women face when it comes to rape/sexual assault.
 She has also participated and graduated from various entrepreneur training programs that touch on various topics such as marketing, business plan 101, audience and community, finances and budgeting, etc.

 She continues to work on herself and fine-tune her skills utilizing business coaches and mentors and participating in support groups tailored to survivors of gender based violence.
 Her passion for empowering women has become her niche.

 She has an abundance of support from family and friends, including her partner whom she has known for over 25 years and has been her rock and her mother, who has been her confidant when times would get rough and felt like she should give up, she would tell her not to as what she is doing shows courage and bravery, which is what other survivors need to see.